epiliper/rumina/README.md

 ##### `--delete_temps` (optional, off by default)
 deletes pipeline-generated files needed temporarily for processing.<br>Can save gigabytes of space when working with large files
-##### `--report_coverage` (optional, off by default)
+##### `--no_report` (optional, off by default)

+if used, disables depth, coverage, and clustering reporting on output files.
+This can save up to several minutes per file when working with large BAM files.

-generates coverage and depth .csv reports on output files using `bedtools genomecov` via `pybedtools`.
-Also records the UMI groups with the least and most reads, respectively, as well as the number of UMI groups surviving initial filtering.
-Doing this with large bam files can increase the runtime by several minutes per file
+reports describe coverage and depth of output files using `bedtools genomecov` via `pybedtools`.
+UMI groups with the least and most reads, respectively, as well as the number of UMI groups surviving initial filtering, are also recorded.

 #### Todo